 We are pioneering robotics research that will revolutionise the global economy over the next 20 years: spanning the nuclear, space and the offshore industries, transport, healthcare and manufacturing.

 New generations of smart robots are revolutionising how tasks are carried out.
-Professor David Lane and the Edinburgh Centre for Robotics research new ways to make robots interact; with the environments around them, with people, with each other and with themselves.
+Professor David Lane and the Edinburgh Centre for Robotics (ECR) research new ways to make robots interact; with the environments around them, with people, with each other and with themselves.

 They study the sensing, world modelling, planning and control architectures that can make robots persistently autonomous, operating in unknown environments for extended periods.
 They investigate shared autonomy where people and robots operate in highly synergistic ways to complete tasks.
 They observe nature to develop bio-inspired systems that sense and process data using methods that have evolved in biological organisms.